The next limitation to consider, similar to the first dive, is the gas supply limit. This is the same as it was for the first dive.

 So, here is the plan for the second dive: maximum depth is 15 meters/49 feet for no longer than 30 minutes or 50 bar/750 psi, which is the first limit to reach.

 After the second dive of the day, what is the NDL pressure group designation?
 Let’s assume that the actual dive was to 15 meters/49 feet for 30 minutes.
 You know you had excess nitrogen carried over from the first dive before you started the second dive.
 Refer to Table 3.
-In the row for 18 meters/60 feet and column C, the excess nitrogen equated to 17 minutes (white cell).
+In the row for 18 meters/60 feet and column C, the excess nitrogen equated to 17 minutes (light blue cell).

 To work out your pressure group designation after the second dive, take the 17 minutes of remaining nitrogen time (RNT) from the first dive, and add it to the actual bottom time (ABT) of the second dive—30 minutes.
 The total bottom time (TBT) is 47 minutes.
 Refer to Table 1.